Creating Scriptless Functional Tests

 - Location:

 By default, the test runs in the latest Chrome browser.
-If you have created a private location that has other browsers and versions configured, you can select specific browsers in which to run the test.
-For more information, see Supported browsers. - Virtual Services Configuration:
+If you created a private location that has other browsers and versions configured, you can select specific browsers in which to run the test.
+For instructions, see Supported browsers. - Virtual Services Configuration:

-If you have created a virtual services configuration, you can assign it to this test.
+If you created a virtual services configuration, you can assign it to this test.

 How to Create Objects